zirkoni/zmenu/README.md

 ## Compiling
 ~~OpenWatcom: http://openwatcom.org/~~

-UPDATE: Use Open Watcom v2:
+Use Open Watcom v2:
 https://github.com/open-watcom/open-watcom-v2

 Run the _wmake_ command to compile.

+The 32-bit executable can be compiled with the following command:
+_wmake_ _zmenu32.exe_

+Or to compile both 16- and 32-bit executables:
+_wmake_ _all_

 ## Usage
 1. Put all the zmenu files in C:\ZMENU